YADengUU/trio-analysis/README.md

 sbatch -M snowy -A uppmax2024-2-1 your-analysis-script.sh
 ```

+Once submitted and running, you will find a log file in your current folder named `slurm-###.out` where the numeric part is your job ID.
+To check the progress, simply use `tail` to inspect the latest messages.

-For the next steps, the example commands will be provided to be built into your own Slurm scripts.
+For the next steps, example commands will be provided to help you build your own Slurm scripts.

 ## Step 2 - Variant calling

 This is the most time-consuming step in this trio analysis.
-Each sample takes ~1.5 day, so make sure that the time requested is sufficient.
+Each sample can take ~1.5 day (with 16 cores requested), so make sure that the time requested is sufficient.
 Once the reads are aligned, we would like to identify where the sample’s genome differs from the reference.
 Variant callers like GATK ([The Genome Analysis Toolkit](https://pmc.ncbi.nlm.nih.gov/articles/PMC2928508/)) scan through the alignments to detect mismatches, insertions, and deletions.

 GATK is available on Rackham once you've loaded the `bioinfo-tools`: `module load GATK`.
 To do the variant calling, use the `HaplotypeCaller` per sample in GVCF mode as:
 ```